June 13th, 2017

 Faith: As a Roman Catholic High School, Bishop Hartley is committed to enriching our students with the fullness of our Catholic traditions through intellectual growth, personal and community prayer, the celebration of the sacraments of the Eucharist and Reconciliation, yearly retreats and service.

 Preparation: We prepare our students for the future by teaching them to be critical thinkers, problem solvers and technologically literate individuals.
 Each year, 99 percent of our students go on to two- or four-year colleges.
-The Class of 2014, with 154 graduates, earned over $12.7 million in academic scholarships.
-Over the last five years, our graduating classes from Bishop Hartley High School have collectively earned more than $51.5 million to post-secondary educational institutions.
+The Class of 2016 earned $13 million in academic scholarships.
+Over the last five years, our graduating classes from Bishop Hartley High School have collectively earned more than $52 million to post-secondary educational institutions.

 Community: Bishop Hartley honors the collaborative effort among family, church and school to foster a loving, safe and Christian environment for our students where they can learn, discover their gifts, and serve their community within the walls of Bishop Hartley as well as the world around them.
 Our enrollment is 700.
 This is big enough to offer a wide variety of classes and be financially stable, yet small enough that we do not lose familiarity with students and families.